pivotal-cf/docs-pks/manage-cluster-permissions.hbs.md

 To obtain access to a {{  vars.product }}-provisioned cluster, the end user must do the following:

 1. Fetch the kubeconfig file by running one of the following command:
-    * If you want to validate the TKGI API certificate with SSL, run the following command:
+    * If you want to validate the {{ vars.product_short }} API certificate with SSL, run the following command:

         ```
         tkgi get-kubeconfig CLUSTER-NAME -u USERNAME -a TKGI-API --ca-cert CERT-PATH